-Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the luxury of seeing the river and the forest.
+Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the opportunity of experiencing the natural wonder of the Amazon River and rainforest.
 If you do decide to visit Leticia, read on.
-In this travel guide to Leticia, you will learn how to get there, available accommodations, and what to do while there.
+In this travel guide to Leticia, you will learn how to get there, available accommodations, and what to do in Leticia, Colombia.

 How to Get to Leticia

 Leticia is isolated from the rest of Colombia, sitting at the very edge of the borders with Brazil and Peru.
-In fact, in the early 1930s, people there feeling neglected actually defected to Peru, setting off a short conflict between the two countries.
+In fact, in the early 1930s, the area’s populace, feeling disconnected from the rest of the country, actually defected to Peru, setting off a short conflict between the two countries.